Have you ever asked yourself one of these questions:

 UChicago Careers in Education Professions offers site visits to many different education organizations including public and private teaching environments, policy think tanks, research institutes, advocacy groups, and non-profits working in education.
 The treks take the cohort throughout Chicago and to cities like New York, Washington D.C., and the San Francisco Bay Area.

 UChicago Careers in Education Professions is committed to offering students valuable internship opportunities across the country.
-Education organizations that have previously hosted UChicago students for internships include: 1881 Research Institute, Advance Illinois, DC Public Schools, NYC Department of Education, Urban Education Institute, University of Chicago Urban Education Lab, and Stand for Children, among many others.
+Education organizations that have previously hosted UChicago students for internships include: Chicago Public Schools, Advance Illinois, DC Public Schools, NYC Department of Education, Urban Education Institute, University of Chicago Urban Education Lab, and Stand for Children, among many others.

 Mentorship Opportunities with University of Chicago Alumni, Faculty and Staff